3D models are ubiquitous in many fields:

 Concrete examples of meshes are shown below.

 A triangle \(T\) is defined by three vertices \((p_1, p_2, p_3)\).
-The triangle is the basic element of rasterization and has very useful mathematical properties that we detail below.
+The triangle is the basic element of rasterization and possesses very useful mathematical properties that we detail below.

-Any point \(p\) inside the triangle can be expressed as a linear combination of the two edges originating from \(p_1\):
+Every point \(p\) inside the triangle can be expressed as a linear combination of the two edges emanating from \(p_1\):

-An equivalent and often more practical way to parameterize a triangle is to use barycentric coordinates \((\alpha, \beta, \gamma)\):
+An equivalent and often more convenient way to parameterize a triangle is to use the barycentric coordinates \((\alpha, \beta, \gamma)\):

 \[ \begin{aligned} A_{p23} &= \tfrac{1}{2} \| (p_2 - p) \times (p_3 - p) \| \\ A_{p31} &= \tfrac{1}{2} \| (p_3 - p) \times (p_1 - p) \| \\ A_{p12} &= \tfrac{1}{2} \| (p_1 - p) \times (p_2 - p) \| \end{aligned} \] This geometric construction is illustrated in the figure below.